-The Campus Center, constructed in 1992, houses the Office of Conferences and Special Programs, the Owl's Nest lounge, student organization offices, the Reed Art gallery, the Alumni room, the campus radio station (WUPI), and large multi-purpose meeting rooms which can seat 400.
+The Campus' Center, constructed in 1992, houses the Office of Conferences and Special Programs, the Owl's Nest lounge, student organization offices, the Reed Art gallery, the Alumni room, the University Credit Union, and large multi-purpose meeting rooms which can seat 400.
 The building was financed through a bond issue approved by Maine voters, generous contributions from hundreds of area individuals and businesses, and a student fee recommended and approved by the student body.